-Mike Davis is our Natural Areas Coordinator.
+Mike Davis is our Natural Areas Specialist.
 He maintains some of the most beautiful areas we have in Champaign and he has lots of knowledge to share!
 He wants to help C-U with some tips and tricks from a master naturalist on how to maintain a beautiful wildflower garden for beginners and veteran gardeners.
 Here are 8 Gardening Tips From Our Natural Areas Coordinator – Mike Davis:

 1. Planting native wildflower species help other plants and wildlife adapt to their new home.

 Plants find comfort in surrounding themselves with others that know what to expect.
 They help new plants adapt to the ever changing environment of Central Illinois.

 Bringing Nature Home by Doug Tallamy, is a very good read for those of you considering home gardens.
 In the book, he argues for increasing the amount of native plants in all of our yards as a way to give plants and animals species a way to adapt to climate changes that we will experience.
 He paints a compelling picture about the importance of home wildflower gardens and the benefits in using regional native species for pollinators.

 2. Become a Nature Hot-Spot